 U.S. House of Representatives

-Mr. Chairman, members of the subcommittee, thank you for this opportunity to appear before you again as the CEO of the Millennium Challenge Corporation (MCC).
+Mr. Chairman, members of the committee, thank you for this opportunity to appear before you again as the CEO of the Millennium Challenge Corporation (MCC).
 I am grateful for the bipartisan support of the members of Congress in creating and backing the MCC, and I hope to strengthen that bipartisan coalition.
 I am pleased to have much to report since we met in May 2004.

 Today, I want to focus on topics that I believe concern this Committee and describe our activities since we last met.